markstubbs/menu-widget/README.md

 *Disabled items and items containing sub-menus never generate `select` events.*

-See the Reference section later for more details.
+See the Reference section below for more details.

 ## Reference